radudilirici/Introduction-to-Robotics/RoboPong/README.md

 # RoboPong

 ### Description
-The project consists in a robotic finger that plays Pong as the second player.
+The project consists in a Robotic Finger that plays Pong as the second player.
 Each player controls its bar with a joystick and the game is displayed on a 128px LCD Display.

 ### The Game